wp-plugins/maxgalleria/readme.txt

 == Changelog ==

+= 4.17 =
+* Added facebook like and share buttons
+* Added code to update theme customizer data if a file used by the customizer is moved by MLP

 = 4.16 =
 * Add scan for folders in uploads directory during initial scan on plugin activation